ao-apps/maven-javadoc-plugin-failing-multiple-projects-same-name/README.md

 * Changing the groupId or artifactId in either module-1 or module-2 makes it work.
 * Changing module names, package names, or class names in modules has no affect.
 * We believe this to be distinct from [Issue #673](https://issues.apache.org/jira/projects/MJAVADOC/issues/MJAVADOC-673)

-## Issue Reported:
-We have reported this as [Issue #682](https://issues.apache.org/jira/projects/MJAVADOC/issues/MJAVADOC-682).

 ## Contact Us
 For questions or support, please [contact us](https://aoindustries.com/contact):